Ramotion/fluid-slider/README.md

 ### Slider

-Slider can be inserted in a view hierarchy as a subview.
-Appearance of the slider can be configrured with a number of public attributes:
+The slider can be inserted in a view hierarchy as a subview.
+Appearance can be configured with a number of public attributes:

 ```swift
 let slider = Slider()